 I studied history at Royal Holloway, University of London, which gave me lots of transferable skills that I've found helpful as a lawyer.
-I then did the Graduate Diploma in Law (GDL) and the Legal Practice Course (LPC) at the College of Law in Birmingham.
+I then went to law school – I studied for the Graduate Diploma in Law (GDL) and the Legal Practice Course (LPC) at the College of Law in Birmingham.

 I had always considered law as a potential career, even before going to university.
 I wanted to have an intellectually stimulating job and to join a respected profession.

 Once I started to find out about the different types of law, I found I was most interested in business-related law.
 I became interested in working in the City because I wanted to get exposure to high profile clients and the international aspects of their work.

 We help clients in two main ways.
 First, existing clients will come to us for advice on the legal aspects of the day to day running of their business.
 For example, they might want to pass a board resolution and need us to advise on what form it should take and what they should include.

 Second, when our clients are involved in a big project with a legal dimension, such as the acquisition of another company or a dispute, they need us to manage that project with them.

 We work for large corporates, including some household name PLCs and a lot of smaller private companies.